-Please note that the way you fill in your user account is exactly the way your name etc. will appear in all EERA documents, including the printed programme.
+Please note that the way you fill in your user account is exactly the way your name etc. will appear in all ECER documents, including the badge and participant list.
 Therefore we ask you to use the standard way of writing names, for example do not use capital letters, see below:

 Correct: John Smith or Marie Durand